Case Study

 Challenges

-• Customer payments could only be collected in person or via the mail.
+• Customer payments could only be collected in person or via the mail, limiting convenience.

 • Processes were not standardized or documented.

-• Client needed to find an optimum technology solution to resolve all challenges.
+• The client needed to find an optimum technology solution to resolve all challenges.

-• Client needed to provide change management and ensure staff acceptance of new technology and processes.
+• The client needed to provide change management and ensure staff acceptance of new technology and processes.

 • Midway through the project, the main location of the call center had to move to another building, and new call center technology had to quickly be procured and implemented to accommodate the move.

-• Lack of adequate communication and understanding between leadership and employees.
+• Inadequate communication and understanding between leadership and employees affected organizational cohesion.

 • Call center employees were not trusted to handle certain customer billing issues due to a lack of understanding of organizational goals.